jouyun/napari-xenium/README.md

 # napari-xenium

 A plugin for opening a directory of a Xenium dataset in napari.
 The plugin will use scanpy to find clusters and display them as labels.
 The plugin will also display the expression of a gene in the dataset as a layer.
-The UMAP is shown as a plot object which can be drawn on to find sub-clusters.
+The UMAP is shown as a plot object which can be drawn on to find sub-clusters (this aspect is drawn heavily from the awesome https://github.com/BiAPoL/napari-clusters-plotter).

 ----------------------------------